softprops/aws-crossing/README.md

 This tool will use your current aws credentials to list all accounts.
 You'll need the `organizations:ListAccounts` account permission for this.

-The tool will then iterate over those accounts an create a temporary session within that account assume a provider role.
+The tool will then iterate over those accounts an create a temporary session within that account assuming a provided role.

-You can then execute an arbitary command that will have those credentials made available in addition to an environment variable `AWS_ACCOUNT_ID` which is the current account the command is being executed for.
+You can then execute an arbitary command that will have those credentials made available in addition to an environment variable `AWS_ACCOUNT_ID` which is the current account id the command is being executed for.

 Doug Tangren (softprops) 2020